Skip to content

 3. Choose Update Now.

 The update takes 5-10 minutes and the TV will restart automatically.
 After the restart, open YouTube TV before doing anything else.
+Earlier versions of Tizen sometimes fail to apply the update fully if you launch a different app first, which leaves the auth handshake broken until the next reboot.

 Info: